citomni/installer/README.md

 2. Composer installs and updates packages.
 3. Runtime packages such as `citomni/http` and `citomni/cli` own their own scaffold stubs.
 4. `citomni/installer` materializes package-owned scaffold into the application layer.
-5. `citomni/devkit` may orchestrate a richer developer workflow around project creation, GitHub, secrets, deployment, and registration.
+5. External project tooling may orchestrate richer workflows around project creation, repository setup, secrets, deployment, and registration.

 A minimal HTTP application can therefore start from a neutral skeleton, require `citomni/http`, and then materialize only the HTTP-owned files needed by that mode.